lfresard/github_tutorial/README.md

 cebc1802c4c91f64a2404b10b1ecabf6ffd0f86d Update README.md
 ...
 ```

+Like a typical undo operation, `git revert` can be used successively as many times as needed to get
+back to the desired project version.
+In the above example, if we wanted to continue undoing
+changes, we could use `git revert bce12d1a58fd490425f580c0ba094383ab4a5199`, then `git revert cebc1802c4c91f64a2404b10b1ecabf6ffd0f86d`, etc.
+It's important here though that we tell it which (older) commit to undo; otherwise it will just go back and forth between
+deleting and restoring the deleted file instead of going further back in history.

+### Recovering deleted files with `git checkout`

 But if we run `ls`, we see that the deleted file is still missing.
 Luckily,
 we can easily recover it now by just checking it out from the master branch.